dnichols16/BiliaryCirrhosis/BiliaryCirrhosis.md

                          lptt, ltrig, alb, plat, age_yr)
 ```

-I will deal with missing data by random imputation, Please see my previous blog posts for an explanation of this method: [Random Imputation]("https://epi2020datascience.blogspot.com/).
-We will need to obtain the means and standard deviations of the variable that we will impute.
+I will deal with missing data by random imputation, Please see my previous blog posts for an explanation of this method: [Random Imputation - January  2018]("https://epi2020datascience.blogspot.com/) and [Random vs MICE imputation - July 2018](https://epi2020datascience.blogspot.com/).
+We will need to obtain the means and standard deviations of the variables that we will impute.

 ```r
    #Random impute the NA's